 Aura File Format for Satellite Atmospheric Chemistry Data

 This technical note presents a file format for satellite atmospheric chemistry data.
-It is based upon the file format guidelines successfully adopted for the EOS Aura mission.
+It is based upon the file format guidelines successfully adopted for NASA's Aura mission.
 These guidelines make use of the HDF5 library with HDF-EOS5 extensions.

 NASA Earth Science Community Recommendations for Use

 The RFC provides comprehensive documentation of the data file format and organization agreed to and implemented by the Aura Instrument Teams, including:

 - Major HDF-EOS version (HDF-EOS V2.x and HDF-EOS V5.x are not interchangeable)

 - Organization of geolocation and data fields and attributes

 - Geolocation field names, data types and dimension ordering

 - Data field names, data types and dimension ordering

 Units specified in the RFC do not conform to the SI Convention for Representation, and in some cases, there are inconsistencies in units among the different data fields (e.g., squared items are sometimes with a superscript, sometimes with ^ and others inline (vmr2 or K2)).
 However the RFC reflects the actual data files produced, which will not be changed.
 Other instrument teams using the Aura File Format Guidelines are urged to consider using the SI Convention.